 One variant uses quantum superposition.
 Unlike the chess pieces of the classical game, where a pawn is a pawn, and a bishop is a bishop, a Quantum Chess piece in this variant is a superposition of states, each state representing a different classical chess piece.
 Here, a player does not know the identity of a chess piece (that is, whether it is a pawn, a rook, a bishop, and so on) until the piece is selected for a move.
 Once a piece is selected it elects probabilistically to behave as one of its superposed classical pieces.
-Specifically, the act of touching a Quantum Chess piece (in order to make a move) is equivalent to a measurement (also known as an observation) in quantum superposition to lose its coherence, meaning that it collapses into one of its constituent classical states with a certain probability.
+Specifically, the act of touching a Quantum Chess piece (in order to make a move) is equivalent to a measurement (also known as an observation) in quantum physics.
+A measurement, according to the accepted theory, causes a quantum superposition to lose its coherence, meaning that it collapses into one of its constituent classical states with a certain probability.
 Thus, for example, suppose that a Quantum Chess piece is a superposition of the left knight N_l and the right rook R_r , then this is denoted as:

-FIGURE 1 Quantum circuit for black squares on chess board.
+Figure 1: Quantum circuit for black squares on chess board.

 Suppose that each classical chess piece is represented using four bits (a fifth bit may be used to determine whether the piece is black or white).
-The circuit of Figure 1 has four input lines, four output lines, one Hadamard gate, and six Controlled NOT gates.
+The circuit of Fig. 1 has four input lines, four output lines, one Hadamard gate, and six Controlled NOT gates.
 The circuit is capable of transforming a classical number from 0 to 15 into a quantum superposition of two states (and vice versa) [2].